1. What is General Course?

 We have 2 intakes (April & October) annually and registration would usually open about one month before.
-You may download the application form when registration opens.
+Application form would be made available online when registration opens.
 Please check out on our website & Facebook page for updates.

 (Language course URL) https://www.jfkl.org.my/language/learners/nihongo-kouza/

 8. Would all levels be available for application in both intakes?

 Our primary intake falls in April, where all levels would be open for application.
 Nevertheless, choice of levels would be limited during mid-term intake in October.

 |*In-year admission||–||Depends on class capacity|

 *NOTE: “In-year admission” refers to admission to a currently ongoing 9-month or 1-year course following placement during the October intake.
 In such case, students are still entitled to sit for advancement examination but will not be awarded with course completion certificate by the end of the course.